 of Allergy, Asthma, and Immunology suggests the following:

 Keep windows closed at night and use air conditioning, which cleans, cools, and dries

 Minimize outdoor activities early in the morning, between 5 and 10 a.m., when pollen

 Keep car windows closed when traveling.

 Take a vacation to an area where pollen is not as prevalent, such as the ocean.

-Take the medications prescribed by your doctor.
+Take the medicines prescribed by your healthcare provider.